THE SOCIAL CONSTRUCTION OF THE MEANING OF NEPTUNE

 d- inferences based on the planet’s orbital domain, i.e. its orbital symbolism

-These 4 methodological approaches have more weight than all others and can be called “canonical”.
+These 4 methodological approaches have more weight in astrological practice than any other.
 They complement each other but astrologers tend to employ one approach and ignore the others, and there is a tendency today to rely too much or exclusively on mythology (method “a”).

-Marc E. Jones –the great codifier of 20th Century Astrology– essentially ignores mythology and the main bulk of his explanation of planetary symbolism is based on orbital metaphors (method “d”).
+Marc Edmund Jones –the great codifier of 20th Century Astrology– essentially ignored mythology and the main bulk of his explanation of planetary symbolism was based on orbital metaphors (method “d”).
 His most elaborate and concise exposition of Neptune’s meaning is found in one of his early books, “Astrology, How and Why it Works” (1945).
 It can be summarized and simplified in the form of 25 propositions divided in 3 categories: neutral or statement of principle, positive, and negative:

 neutral: